VishwagnaR/EmployeeManagement/README.md

 ### Prerequisites
 What things you need to install the software and how to install them.

-First need to download visual studio code, it is like editor where you can write your codes like html,css, and javascript etc..
+First need to download Eclipse, it is like IDE where you can write your codes

 ### Installing
 A step by step series of examples